umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/IFileSystem/index.md

 ---

 # Storing Form Files with IFileSystem
-Umbraco Forms available in version 4.4.0 and newer allows you to use an IFileSystem to abstract how and where the physical JSON files such as Forms, Workflows and PreValues.
+Umbraco Forms available in version 4.4.0 and up to version 8 allows you to use an `IFileSystem` to abstract how and where the physical JSON files such as Forms, Workflows and PreValues.

 ## What on earth is an IFileSystem
 To summarise this allows the saving & getting of files to be abstracted away to a provider, where it can save & retrieve say from Azure Blob Cloud storage or some other place.
 You can [learn more about IFileSystems in the Umbraco core](../../../../Extending/Custom-File-Systems.md)